GreatVIsPro/Calculator/README.md

 # Calculator
 A calculator made with tkinter in Python.

-It only does addition because I can't bother for it.
+It only does addition because yes!
 It's a really old project but if you wanna check it out you can.